-So, it is understandable that with certain adjustments to your vehicle, you will see adjustments to your insurance premium.
-And it's not likely to get cheaper.
+So, it's understandable that with certain adjustments to your vehicle, you will see adjustments to your insurance premium - and it's unlikely that these adjustments will be in your favour.

-Don’t be fooled into thinking you’ll get away with the small things either.
-It doesn’t need to be as drastic as a fancy new sound system or a new V8 engine.
+Don’t be fooled into thinking you’ll get away with the small things, either.
+The modifications made don’t need to be as drastic as a fancy new sound system or a new V8 engine.
 Every tiny little thing which wasn’t there before needs to be declared.

 It is always best, then, to contact your insurer before having any alterations made to your car.

-Different insurance companies have varied views on what constitutes a modification, just like they have different views on risks.
+Insurance companies have varied views on what constitutes a modification, just like they have (somewhat) different views what constitutes risk.

-Even when buying a second hand vehicle which may have been modified – if you plan on getting it insured, it is best to speak to the insurance company first.
-Find out how these modifications will affect your policy.
+Even when buying a second hand vehicle which may have been modified, if you plan on getting it insured it's best to speak to a knowledgeable broker first, and find out how these modifications will affect your policy.

 Enhancing your car with high-performance parts means that you’ll be able to hit higher speeds in a shorter amount of time.
-Your Corsa Lite just isn’t meant for this – it poses a risk to insurance providers, as well as all human life around you.
+Your Corsa Lite just isn’t meant for this, and it poses a major risk to insurance providers, as well as all human life around you.

-Those same performance modifications also increase the desirability of the car, thereby increasing the risk of your vehicle being stolen or getting broken into.
+Those same performance modifications also increase the desirability and value of the car, thereby increasing the risk of your vehicle being stolen or getting broken into.

-Lastly, when looking to get new insurance on your car, compare quotes to see which company will give you the best deal.
-This is a good idea in general, but given the uncertainty surrounding car modifications these days, it’s even better.
-Find a suitable package to suit your budget and your lifestyle.
+Lastly, when looking to get new insurance on your car, it's always wise to compare quotes to see which company will give you the best deal.
+This is a good idea in general, but given the uncertainty surrounding car modifications these days, it’s an even better reason to find a suitable package to suit your financial plans and lifestyle.

 CompareGuru knows what's good.
 You'll never need another insurance comparison tool again!